 What is programmatic advertising?

-To put it in a nutshell, programmatic advertising is a way of automated sale and purchase of ad inventories.
+To put it in a nutshell, programmatic advertising is a way of automated sales and purchases of ad inventories.
 The process is fully robotized and excludes the human factor, which only benefits the process.

 How did it work before?
-The traditional interaction between the parties includes requests for proposals, tenders, pricings, and negotiations.
-All of these require time, effort, and money, whereas programmatic advertising technology uses algorithmic software to sell and buy the online advertising space bypassing all the abovementioned.
+The traditional interaction between the parties includes requests for proposals, tenders, prices, and negotiations.
+All of these require time, effort, and money, whereas programmatic advertising technology uses algorithmic software to sell and buy the online advertising space bypassing all the above mentioned.

-Programmatic agencies and platforms can help their clients interact exclusively with their target audiences, i.e. users who might be genuinely interested in the offer.
-Programmatic advertising directs the targeting data to the most relevant markets and demographic features which makes the process of purchase and ad placement the most efficient and provides the marketers with high rates of return on investments.
+Programmatic agencies and platforms can help their clients interact exclusively with their target audiences, i.e., users who might be genuinely interested in the offer.
+Programmatic advertising directs the targeting data to the most relevant markets using demographic features, which makes the process of purchase and ad placement the most efficient and provides marketers with high rates of return on investments.

 Who it may be useful to?

 Who uses programmatic display advertising?
-Earlier, it used to be available only to large companies, however, now everyone uses it, including small and medium-sized businesses.
-Moreover, it does not matter whether you are on the demand or supply side, you still have the opportunity to cooperate with the large companies in the premium sector.
+Earlier, it used to be available only to large companies.
+However, now everyone uses it, including small and medium-sized businesses.
+Moreover, it does not matter whether you are on the demand or supply side.
+You still have the opportunity to cooperate with large companies in the premium sector.